Homelessness is an often overlooked plague on our society.

 Over the past several decades, the effort to combat homelessness has become a multi-layered system that involves local, on-the-ground continuums of care, non-profit organization, and government agencies.

 Technology has allowed for these three levels of support to interact and share data almost seamlessly.
 Rather than working with burdensome physical copies of paperwork and maintaining client data in an outdated filing cabinet system, technology has given rise to efficient and accessible software that makes the gathering and organization of data almost effortless.
 Case management software allows for the trained professionals working in homeless management to economize their work giving them back the time they need to spend with their clients.

 An effective homeless case management software will work to make the lives of those working in traditional home services, emergency shelters, rapid rehousing programs, and permanent supportive housing programs easier.

 By automating previously manual, laborious tasks, case management software reduces the risk of errors and saves much needed time.
 PlanStreet offers a case management system that is robust enough to take on the needs of any CoC.
 In fact, one of the hallmarks of PlanStreet is its flexibility.
 Each CoC is unique and has a certain set of individual requirements that are important to it.
 PlanStreet offers customizable dashboards and reports that give you the control and the information you need when you need it.

 Homelessness is a pervasive and complex problem.
 While this problem is ever-present, there are a variety of organizations dedicated to working the problem.
 NGOs, government agencies, and non-profits all around the nation are focus on making the lives of the homeless population better.

-Learn how PlanStreet’s Task management software will help you and your team(s) become more productive
+Learn how PlanStreet’s HMIS case management software will help you and your team(s) become more productive

-We know that PlanStreet’s Task management software will help groups or individuals within your organization to reach their goals.
+We know that PlanStreet’s case management software will help groups or individuals within your organization to reach their goals.